jcarlis3/pronghornLT/README.md

 # pronghornLT
 *Utilities to Prepare Pronghorn Line-transect Survey Data for Analysis*

-This simple package currently contains just one function (`prepDataForAnalysis`).
-This function reads in raw data exported from CyberTracker software and prepares it for input to Program DISTANCE for a distance-sampling analysis.
-The prepped data is written to file, and some summaries of the data are printed to the R console.

 ## How to install
 To install and load `pronghornLT` in R, run the following code.
 Note, the `remotes` package is needed to install `pronghornLT` directly from GitHub, and the first line will install the `remotes` package if you don't already have it.

 ```
 # Check whether the remotes package is installed, if not, install it from CRAN